 While the tanks were clearing out the Japanese, the Japanese sent soldiers carrying cans of gasoline against the tanks.
 The soldiers would attempt to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set the tanks on fire.
 If the tankers could not machine-gun them before they reached the tanks, they would shoot them as they stood on the tanks.
 The tankers did not like to do this because of what it did to the crews inside the tanks.
 The bullets hitting the tank often popped the tank’s rivets which hit the crew members and wounded them.

-The tankers, from A, B, and C Companies, were able to clear the pockets, but before they did Vernor’s tank went beyond the perimeter of the area that had been cleared.
+The tankers, from A, B, and C Companies, were able to clear the pockets at Agaloma, while they were doing this, Vernor’s tank went beyond the perimeter of the area that had been cleared.
 In an attempt to stop the tanks, the Japanese planted disk-shaped land mines.
-The mines had little to no effect on the tanks and all returned to their respective bases safely.
+In most cases, the mines had little to no effect on the tanks and they returned to their respective bases safely.
 Vernor’s tank hit a mine which caused it to throw a track and disabled the tank.
-During this engagement, Vernor’s tank was disabled when it hit a landmine causing the tank to throw a track.
 Vernor and the other members of his tank crew were trapped inside their tank.
 A number of attempts to rescue the crew failed.